sheila-silva/Tarefa-Grid/README.md

 - **IDE:** VS Code
 - **Controle de Versão:** Git
 ---

-# 🧩 Task - Descodificadas Course (Front-End Track)
+# 🧩 Assignment - Descodificadas Course (Front-End Track)

-**Grid** is a geometric structure of axes (horizontal and vertical) that serves as a framework to **position and align graphic components**, such as text, images, and other elements on a web page.
+Assignment from the **Descodificadas** course (Front-End track), based on the composition of images using **Grid**, which is a geometric structure of axes (horizontal and vertical) that serves as a framework to **position and align graphic components**, such as text, images, and other elements on a web page.

 ---